-The summary must include:
+The body must include:

-- 1) Company name - 2) Project Title - 3) Principal Investigator - 4) Topic number/subtopic letter - 5) Statement of the problem or situation that is being addressed.
+- Statement of the problem or situation that is being addressed.
 Describe the problem or situation being addressed be sure that the DOE interest in the problem is clear, but not in such a way that implies that any service or products are being provided for the direct benefit of DOE rather than for the advancement of a public purpose.
-(Typically one to three sentences). - 6) General statement of how this problem is being addressed.
+(Typically one to three sentences). - General statement of how this problem is being addressed.
 This is the overall objective of the combined Phase I and Phase II projects.
 How is this problem being addressed?
 What is the overall approach of the combined Phase I/Phase II project?
-(Typically one to two sentences). - 7) What was done in Phase I (and Phase II, if applying for Sequential A or B)?
-(Typically two to three sentences). - 8) What is planned for the Phase II project?
-(Typically, two to three sentences). - Commercial Applications and Other Benefits (limited to the space provided).
+(Typically one to two sentences). - What was done in Phase I (and Phase II, if applying for Sequential A or B)?
+(Typically two to three sentences). - What is planned for the Phase II project?
+(Typically two to three sentences).

+- Commercial Applications and Other Benefits (limited to the space provided).
 Summarize the future applications or public benefits if the project is carried over into Phase III and beyond.
-Do not repeat information already provided above. - 10) Key Words Provide listing of key words that describe this effort. - 11) Summary for Members of Congress: (layman's terms, two sentences Maximum 50 words).
-The DOE notifies members of Congress of awards, therefore, please provide, in clear and concise layman's terms, a very brief summary of the project, suitable for a possible press release from a Congressional office.
+Do not repeat information already provided above. - Key Words Provide listing of key words that describe this effort. - Summary for Members of Congress: (layman's terms, two sentences with a maximum of 50 words).
+The DOE notifies members of Congress of awards; therefore, please provide, in clear and concise layman's terms, a very brief summary of the project, suitable for a possible press release from a Congressional office.